 The overall grade helps you keep track of how you're doing in each of your courses.
 You can see if you're on track for the grade you want or if you need to improve.

 If your instructor has set up the overall grade, it appears on your global Grades page and inside your course on your Course Grades page.
 Select the grade pill to learn more about how it's calculated.

 The Overall Grade panel shows you how items and categories are weighted.
 For example, based on your instructors' preferences, tests may count for more than homework or quizzes.
 The percentage listed with each entry shows how much it contributes to your overall grade calculation.

 If your instructor decides to override your overall grade, a message appears at the top of this panel.
 You may still see a grade here or a grade notation to indicate that your participation in the course is unique.
-Example grade notations include Exempt, Withdrawal, and Incomplete, but your instructor may decide to create custom ones.
+Example grade notations include Exempt, Withdrawal, and Incomplete.
+Your instructor can also create custom notations.